The Moral Code of Chinese Sex Workers

-One hot afternoon in July 2008, I was sitting with Li*, a 27-year-old female sex worker, in her tiny room in the red-light district of Haikou, the capital of China’s Hainan province.
+One hot afternoon in July 2008, I was sitting with Li, a 27-year-old female sex worker, in her tiny room in the red-light district of Haikou, the capital of China’s Hainan province.
+All names in this piece, except for the author’s, are pseudonyms.
 The concrete walls were covered with colorful posters of Chinese pop stars and erotic images of white couples.
 As Li and I were chatting about her life, Zhang burst in, panicked, saying she had to hide from her “sister” Hong.
 Hong entered a few minutes later and began furiously beating Zhang until she collapsed onto the floor.
 Their madam followed a minute later and shouted, “Hit her mouth!
 Hit her mouth!”
 I frantically asked what was happening.
 No one paid me any attention.
 Li sat quietly and said nothing.

 This moment of violence in a seemingly friendly community of “sisters” shocked me.
 As a researcher conducting ethnographic fieldwork, I was six months into my journey interviewing women throughout the red-light districts in and around Haikou.
 I was there to study female sex workers (xiaojie, or “misses” or “young ladies”) for my doctoral program at Stanford University.
 Though I was in my 30s, I had led a fairly sheltered existence up to that point, and I was still naïve about the lives of female sex workers.
 While Hong’s attack on Zhang didn’t make me worried for my personal safety, I did find it confusing—and deeply disturbing.
 What was going on?